 Some of the risks include:

-The hay fever injection isn’t suitable for everybody, you may not be eligible if:
+The Kenalog hay fever injection isn’t suitable for everybody, you may not be eligible if:

 During your initial consultation, your private GP will sit down with you to talk you through the hay fever injection, as well as alternative hay fever treatments.
 We strive to advise the best-suited treatment for you, making sure your symptoms are managed as well as possible, without putting you at any unnecessary risk.

-To help to monitor and control your hay fever symptoms, it’s important to keep an eye on the pollen count as certain times of the year.
+To help to monitor and control your hay fever symptoms, it’s important to keep an eye on the pollen count at certain times of the year.
 You can do this by taking a look at the met office report, where they will rate the pollen count as low, moderate, high or very high.
-If the report shows the pollen count is going to be high, you can take preventative measures to try and control your hay fever symptoms further.
+If the report shows the pollen count is going to be high, you can take preventative measures to try and control your hay fever symptoms further – such as by taking antihistamines.

 Treatments include hay fever injections, antihistamines, nasal sprays, eye drops and natural therapies.
 The hay fever jab is usually reserved for particularly bad cases but will provide relief for around six weeks or more.